JimmySama/demo/README.md

 # DEMO PROJECT FOR GIT

-This is a simple README file for git project
+Adding LICENSE File and README file